-- follow directions given by bus personnel willingly and promptly, and sit in assigned seats if they are given - respect the bus driver, bus monitor, and fellow students - respect student and bus property - use inside voices and appropriate language - be safe: remain seated, refrain from hanging out of the windows, throwing things in the bus, at someone, or out the window, and keep hands, feet, and arms inside the bus at all times - keep the bus clean: no eating, drinking, or smoking on the bus
+- follow directions given by bus personnel willingly and promptly, and to sit in their assigned seats if they have them - respect the bus driver, bus monitor, and fellow students - respect student and bus property - use inside voices and appropriate language - be safe: remain seated, refrain from hanging out of the windows, throwing things in the bus, at someone, or out the window, and keep their hands, feet, and arms inside the bus at all times - keep the bus clean: no eating or drinking on the bus

-If a student is written up three times by the bus monitor, s/he will be suspended from the bus for 5 -10 days.
-Any damage to the bus will require parental/family compensation to the bus company.
-Extreme behavior will result in immediate suspen=sion from the bus.
+If a student is written up three times by the bus monitor, s/he will be suspended from the bus for 5 - 10 days.
+Any damage to the bus will require compensation to the bus company.
+Extreme behavior will result in immediate suspension from the bus.